pbplugge/evolution/readme.md

 I want to take evolutionary programming to the extreme.
 Not only a system that can do genetic evolutionary algorithms but parallel and recurrent systems forming bigger systems.
 The theory is if good components are chosen any application can generated.

+Some things i want to do first is check for double algorithms.
+Evolutionary programs/algorithms that are already attempted don't need to be re-calculated.
+For bigger systems and systems where the simulation time takes longer we don't want to simulate repeatedly.